yuukarii/dotfiles-collection/README.md

 ### External mouse, keyboard delay a bit before responding

 This issue is due to USB suspend mode.
+Try to re-install system.